SubSonic-Core/SubLight/README.md

 **Contributions:**
 All contributions are voluntary and licensed under the project license.
 Contributions may be included in commercial releases.

-For commercial licensing or support inquiries, contact: [Link Text](mailto:kccarter32%40gmail.com?subject=RM%20/%20Hybrid%20Inquiry)
+For commercial licensing or support inquiries, contact: [Copyright Holder](mailto:kccarter32%40gmail.com?subject=RM%20/%20Hybrid%20ORM%20Inquiry)